Recovery of Integer Images from Minimal DFT Measurements: Uniqueness and Inversion Algorithms: Numerical Reconstructions

-The previous reconstruction already pushes the limit of double precision.
+This reconstruction pushes the limit of double precision.
+As previously discussed, the density of the cyclotomic integers makes the DFT coefficient constraints in \cref{eq:ip_form,eq:ip_better} unstable.
+As this instability worsens with increasing size, the importance of precision becomes greater for larger examples with LLL.
+Therefore, to successfully reconstruct larger images we used multiple precision floating-point computations to ensure the unique solution was recovered.
 Moving to higher precision lets us expand the integer range $L$ and work with larger images.

-Our final two examples consider both directions.
-In the middle row of \Cref{fig:images}, we consider the original range of integer values by setting $L = 255$.
-This reconstruction failed in double precision, but succeeds exactly in 13.3 seconds with infinite precision.
-Finally, we increase the image size to $100\times100$.
-With $M=1$, this corresponds to 370 sampled DFT coefficients.
-To make this reconstruction feasible (even without precision limits), we rescaled the model image to be binary with $L=1$.
-The reconstruction was again exact, with no reconstruction error and took 135.2 seconds.
+In the middle row of \cref{fig:images}, we consider the original range of integer values by setting $L = 255$.
+This reconstruction failed at double precision, but succeeded in 9.1 seconds when the precision was extended to 25 digits.
+Finally, we tackled a larger image, increasing the size to $210\times210$, and sampling a minimal set of 1260 DFT coefficients (2.86\%).
+We again consider the original range of integer values with $L = 255$.
+To make this reconstruction feasible, we had to extend the precision to 100 digits.
+The reconstruction was again exact, with no reconstruction error and took 187.2 minutes.